DjCode2/WalDevWinx64/PEB_Walkx64/README.md

 Retrieves a loaded DLL's base address by walking the **Process Environment Block** (PEB) directly, without calling `GetModuleHandleA`. **This technique is well-known** and already widely used in malware and offensive tooling, this is **just my own implementation of it**, built from scratch to learn how PE export tables work.

-This is the first step of any WinAPI-free resolution chain:
+This is the first step of my WinAPI-free resolution chain:

 ```
 PEB walk → DllBase